-Module Coordinator: Dr David Fearn
+Module Coordinator: Professor David Fearn

 This is the core module which is designed to offer final-year honours students the opportunity to produce research on a topic of their interest.
 Students on the Dissertation module will be provided a unique one-to-one research supervision with expert academics who will help students to craft their ideas into a significant research paper.
 This module enables our students to examine and explore any aspect of the Classical world that they found particularly fascinating.
 Some past research topics include:

 - The monetization of the Roman countryside in the Imperial period

 - The influence of classical literature on Victorian and 20th century novels.